tryjumping/dose-response/design.md

 * Death animation (for PC and NPCs)
 * The colours when High should not just be bright, they should be psychedelic, flashing continuously, etc.

+* Consider this: Keep track of the elapsed turns in the top-level `game` variable, update it by the `end_of_turn system` and pass `dt` (number of elapsed turns, typically 0 or 1) to the systems that want it.

+  It doesn't make much sense to keep the turn count in each `Turn` component since the value should be uniform.

+  There is an argument to be made for not storing persistent game state (what we want to save) outside of the entity system, so maybe store this with the Player or possibly a new Global State entity?

+* Improve the system code by doing automatic entity queries and component checks

+    @system(Position, MoveDestination, Turn)
+    def movement_system(e, pos, dest, turn, ecm):
+        pass  # `e` is guaranteed to have Position, MoveDestination and Turn

+    ...

+    ecm.run_system(movement_system)